-Medaille and St. Joseph's halls residents are prohibited from being in the residence halls during Thanksgiving, Christmas, and Spring vacations, as designated by the University.
+Residents are prohibited from being in the residence halls during Thanksgiving, Christmas, and Spring vacations, as designated by the University.
 However, in the University's sole discretion, residents may be granted an interim contract for housing during such breaks.
 Resident students may be asked to change rooms and be temporarily housed in another hall during such breaks.
 Room rent does not include these vacation periods; therefore the resident students must pay a daily rate to stay.
-Southwest Hall students living in the apartments have the right to stay in their apartments during the break periods.
-However, they must register with the Department of Residential Life.